Friday, February 6, 2015

 • It is on a crossroad, not an artery:

-• There are no streets around it to let soldiers assemble, and the street behind the church is much too narrow for that purpose:
+• There us no space for soldiers to assemble and the street behind the church is much too narrow for such a purpose:

 * * *